 So when Matthew needed a day off from work, and I was going a wee bit stir crazy at the house we decided to pack up and have a San Francisco adventure.

 But first coffee

 San Francisco has an amazing coffee scene.
-There’s so many micro roasters and specialized cafe’s it can be really hard to choose.
+There are so many micro roasters and specialized cafe’s it can be really hard to choose.
 If you can only pick 1 it has to be Philz.
 They have several locations in the city, but when I lived here about 7 years ago they only had 3!
 My favorite location is the Castro Street location because I love the Castro and the vibe is so chill.
-The quality and service is exceptional at all of their locations.
+The quality and service are exceptional at all of their locations.
 So if you only have 1 day and are coming in via the Golden Gate I recommend choosing one that is closest to your first stop.
 Philz prepares their coffee’s one cup at a time which means they’re able to control the quality of each cup.
-Additionally they mix the cream with a cocktail shaker which creates this really smooth velvet-y texture that’s just out of this world.
+Additionally, they mix the cream with a cocktail shaker which creates this really smooth velvety texture that’s just out of this world.
 I recommend the Mint Mojito, I guarantee you’ve never had any coffee like it in your life.

 Museums and Art Galleries

 San Francisco is home to some of the most amazing Museums and art galleries in the world.
 There’s over 50 in the city.
 But if you have just 1 day you can reasonably only see 1 or two.